SirusDoma/Genode.Audio/README.md

 ## License ##

-This is an open-sourced library licensed under the [zlib/libpng license](http://github.com/SirusDoma/Cgen.Audio/blob/master/LICENSE.txt).
+This is an open-sourced library licensed under the [MIT License](http://github.com/SirusDoma/Cgen.Audio/blob/master/LICENSE).